Create and use cloud snapshots

 This requires that you already have STORK installed and running on your Kubernetes cluster.
-If you fetched the Portworx specs from https://install.portworx.com and used the default options, STORK is already installed.
+If you fetched the Portworx specs from the Portworx Spec Generator in PX-Central and used the default options, STORK is already installed.

 Cloud snapshots using below method is supported in Portworx version 1.4 and above.
 Cloud snapshots (for aggregated volumes) using below method is supported in Portworx version 2.0 and above.